OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 ![Step 11](./assets/issuing-multisig-certificates/img_9.png)

-12. Now go to [https://admin.opencerts.io](https://admin.opencerts.io) and deploy the new instance of the store using your Ledger Nano S.
+12. Now go to [https://admin.opencerts.io](https://admin.opencerts.io) and deploy the new instance of the store using your Ledger Nano S (follow these instructions [Deploying Store](./deploying_store.md)).
 Once successful you should see a message with store address and transaction ID.
 Click on the transaction ID or go to [https://ropsten.etherscan.io](https://ropsten.etherscan.io)